ziglang/zig/CONTRIBUTING.md

 #### Testing Windows from a Linux Machine with Wine

-When developing on Linux, another option is available to you: `-Denable-wine`.
+When developing on Linux, another option is available to you: `-fwine`.
 This will enable running behavior tests and std lib tests with Wine.
 It's recommended for Linux users to install Wine and enable this testing option when editing the standard library or anything Windows-related.